 While the Law School offers some dedicated graduate-level courses, most graduate courses are offered in conjunction with JD courses (though methods of assessment differ for graduate students in these classes).
 Admission on a part-time basis is limited.
 Degree requirements for part-time students vary slightly from those for full-time students.

-LLM students in the Global Law Program in England may complete three courses at the Castle before arriving at Queen’s, allowing them to start – and finish – their studies three months earlier.
+LLM students in the International Law Program in England may complete three courses at the Castle before arriving at Queen’s, allowing them to start – and finish – their studies three months earlier.

 The School of Graduate Studies offers a full list of learning outcomes on their website.

 Practicing in Canada

 Please note that obtaining an LLM or PhD in Canada does not qualify students who do not have an LLB or JD from a Canadian university to practice law in Canada.
 International students who are interested in practising law in Canada should contact the National Committee on Accreditation.